nice-digital/nice-design-system/components/design-system/README.md

 	margin: rem($spacing-large);
 }
 ```

-> Note: we use tildes in SCSS import paths, which works out of the box with sass-loader in webpack.
-Use [node-sass-tilde-importer](https://www.npmjs.com/package/node-sass-tilde-importer) if you're using node-sass directly.

 If you want to import the design system into a CSS module you can scope the import globally: